Skip to main content

 • PlaybackState.PAUSED: Indicates that the player has paused rendering playback.

-• PlaybackState.STOPPING: Indicates that the player is in the process of stopping playback rendering.
+• PlaybackState.STOPPING: Indicates that the player is stopping playback rendering.

 Player State Machine